pretix/pretix-docs/docs/topics/plugins/kulturpass.md

 # KulturPass

+!!!
+Note
+    Since the KulturPass is specific to event organizers within Germany, the following page is also only provided in German.
+    Should you require assistance with the KulturPass and do not speak this language, please feel free reach out to <support@pretix.eu>.

 ## Einführung

 Der [KulturPass](https://www.kulturpass.de/) ist ein Angebot der Bundesregierung für alle, die im laufenden Jahr ihren 18.
 Geburtstag feiern.